CIF WBGT & Heat Rules for California Schools Explained

 2. Monitor Athlete Health:

-– Coaches, trainers, and athletes must be trained to recognize the signs of heat exhaustion and heat stroke.
+– Coaches, athletic trainers, and athletes must be trained to recognize the signs of heat exhaustion and heat stroke.

 – Student-athletes who display signs of heat illness must be removed from a practice or game and may not return until they have written clearance from a health care provider.